Recommendations

 Betty Boop, annoyed by 'public pests' like backslappers, gum parkers, and mud splashers, imagines what she'd do to them if she were a judge.

-The influence of Dave Fleischer in Judge for a Day can be felt in the way modern Animation films handle cult status.
+The influence of Dave Fleischer in Judge for a Day can be felt in the way modern Comedy films handle cult status.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 View Details